To the world you might be one person, but to one person you might be the world.

 I loved my experience as a Baldwin.
 I met so many female leaders and inspiring women through this program.
 Baldwininfluenced everything from my friendships to my major.
 I was presented with so many unique opportunities by being a member of this program and I am connected to a large network of strong women.
 I love that I get to witness the amazing women in my Baldwin class grow and become such inspiring women.

 At Duke, I was a Resident Assistant on West campus, a counselor for Know Your Status (KYS), a HIV/AIDS testing and awareness group, an undergraduate representative on the Duke Transportation Advisory Committee (DTAC), and a member of the In Motion dance group.
 I graduated with a BA in Psychology and with minors in Chemistry and Women's Studies and I was pre-med.
-After graduation, I chose to take two gap years to work in public health before applying to medical school.
-I am working for the Centers for Disease Control (CDC) as a Public Health Associate in the mountains of Cherokee, NC for the next two years.
-I am currently starting the application process for MD/MPH school and want a dual degree in medicine and public health.
-I hope to one day be a public health physician in an underserved community.
+After graduation, I chose to work in public health and explore my medical interests further.
+I worked for the Centers for Disease Control (CDC) as a Public Health Associate in the mountains of Cherokee, NC for two years.
+I then completed a post-baccalaureate program at UNC-Greensboro to finish my pre-medical requirements and worked as a scribe for a year in Charlotte, NC.
+I am currently a first year student and Brody Scholar at Brody School of Medicine at East Carolina University.

 If you want to know more about me, feel free to friend me on facebook or e-mail me.